Thousand Below: 2016–2018: Formation – The Love You Let Too Close

-Lineup changes and Gone in Your Wake (2019)
+2019: Lineup changes – Gone in Your Wake

-Deberg, Thomas, and Billimoria hit the studio in January 2019 to begin recording their sophomore album, Gone In Your Wake (2019).
+In January 2019, Deberg, Thomas, and Billimoria hit the studio to begin recording their sophomore album, Gone In Your Wake.
 Without a drummer at the time, they contacted their friend Max Santoro, former drummer of Vesta Collide, to work on the drums for the album and fill in on upcoming tours.
-The band played Swanfest on March 30, 2019, and embarked on The Artificial Selection Tour with Dance Gavin Dance, Don Broco, Hail the Sun, and Covet in April and May.
-In the summer of 2019, the band went on tour with Miss May I, The Word Alive and Afterlife, and brought on Santoro as their new full-time drummer.
-The first single off of Gone in Your Wake, titled "Chemical", was released on July 11, 2019, along with a music video.
+The band played Swanfest in March and then embarked on The Artificial Selection Tour with Dance Gavin Dance, Don Broco, Hail the Sun, and Covet.
+In the summer of 2019, the band went on tour with Miss May I, The Word Alive, and Afterlife.
+It was around this time that Santoro joined as Thousand Below's full-time drummer.

+The first single off of Gone in Your Wake, titled "Chemical," was released on July 11, 2019, along with a music video.
 "Chemical" premiered on SiriusXM Octane, where it remained in rotation for several weeks.
-In September and October 2019, Thousand Below toured the United States and Canada with Of Mice & Men, For The Fallen Dreams, and Bloodbather.
+In the fall of 2019, Thousand Below toured the United States and Canada with Of Mice & Men, For The Fallen Dreams, and Bloodbather.
 Gone In Your Wake was officially released worldwide on October 11, 2019 and peaked at #32 on Billboard Independent Albums Chart.
+Artists featured on Gone In Your Wake include Marcus Bridge from Northlane and Michael McGough (formerly of Being As An Ocean).

-Touring in 2020 and Let Go of Your Love EP (2020)
+2020: Touring – Let Go of Your Love

-The band went on tour in North America once again in February and March 2020 with Bad Omens, Oh, Sleeper, and Bloodline, however, the tour was postponed indefinitely on March 13 due to the ongoing COVID-19 pandemic.
-All other tours and festivals the band had planned for the year were also postponed or canceled, including a European tour with The Plot in You, and the annual Impericon Festival with As I Lay Dying.
-During their time in quarantine due to the pandemic, the band recorded an acoustic EP titled Let Go Of Your Love.
-The EP consists of 4 reworked versions of songs from Gone in Your Wake, as well as an original song that shares the title of the EP.
+With two studio albums under their belt, Thousand Below set out on tour in February 2020 across North America with Bad Omens, Oh, Sleeper, and Bloodline; by March 13, only a brief time into the schedule, the tour was postponed indefinitely due to the COVID-19 pandemic.
+All other tours and festivals the band had planned for the year were postponed or canceled, including a European tour with The Plot in You and the annual Impericon Festival with As I Lay Dying.

+During the mandated quarantine, the band recorded an acoustic EP, Let Go of Your Love.
+The EP consists of four reworked songs from Gone in Your Wake, as well as an original song that shares the title of the EP.
+The reworked version of "chemical" features Sumner Peterson from Dead Lakes.
 Let Go of Your Love was released worldwide on August 21, 2020.